Drug Addiction Detox

 The chosen type of drug detox will depend on the type of addiction that the individual suffers from, the extend or severity of their addiction and various other factors.
 Choosing a drug addiction detox center that will provide inpatient care, outpatient care or medications will also be considered.
 For most people who are detoxing from less severely physical addictions such as marijuana addiction, cocaine addiction or addictions to certain types of prescription medications, outpatient detox with limited or no medications will typically be sufficient.
 For those who are addicted to opiates such as heroin or Oxycontin, the need for an inpatient or rapid detox program will likely be the case.

 Still not sure which type of drug detox is best for you?
-Call 800-483-2193 to speak with a caring treatment specialist today!
+Call 866-351-3840(Who Answers?) to speak with a caring treatment specialist today!

 - National Institute on Drug Abuse.
 (2016).
 Understanding Drug Abuse and Addiction: What Science Says- 8: Medical detoxification.